 Critical Thinking provides a small yet highly effective component of our Sixth Form Academics programme.
 A compulsory module, it will teach you how to understand, evaluate and construct convincing arguments, equipping you with vital skills for future life.

 Our Sixth Form students all agree: Critical Thinking has proved its utility not only in their A Levels but in university interviews, at university itself, and far beyond.
-The skills of understanding other people’s arguments, evaluating them, and presenting clear, well-structured arguments of one’s own are undeniably useful in future life, whether justifying one’s own views in the board-room or seminar, pitching a new idea or arguing against some injustice.
+The skills of understanding other people’s arguments, evaluating them, and presenting clear, well-structured arguments of one’s own are undeniably useful in future life, whether justifying one’s own views in the board-room or seminar, pitching a new idea or rallying against injustice.

 Some employers, particularly in the legal, financial, and consultancy sectors, now use Critical Thinking tests as part of their recruitment process.